a-rebmann/task-recognition/README.md

 </sub>

 ## About
-This repository contains the implementation, data, evaluation scripts, and results as described in the manuscript <i>ARecognizing Task-Level Events from User Interaction Data</i> by A. Rebmann and H. van der Aa, submitted to <i>Information Systems</i>.
+This repository contains the implementation, data, evaluation scripts, and results as described in the manuscript <i>Recognizing Task-Level Events from User Interaction Data</i> by A. Rebmann and H. van der Aa, submitted to <i>Information Systems</i>.

 ## Setup and Usage